opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 of that contract. [note: 115]

 102    Metropole argues that s 4(1) of the Act requires an adjudicator to determine the existence of a written contract between the parties.
-Section 4(1) expressly states that the Act “shall apply to any contract that is made in writing” and is a position that is supported by local authorities ( _SEF Construction_ at [45]; _RN & Associates Pte Ltd v TPX Builders Pte Ltd_ [2013] 1 SLR 848 at [24]).
+Section 4(1) expressly states that the Act “shall apply to any contract that is made in writing” and is a position that is supported by local authorities ( _SEF Construction_ at [45]; _RN & Associates Pte Ltd v TPX Builders Pte Ltd_ <span class="citation">[2013] 1 SLR 848</span> at [24]).
 To satisfy this requirement, all the relevant terms agreed must be recorded in writing ( _RJT Consulting Engineers Ltd v DM Engineering (Northern Ireland) Ltd_ [2002] EWCA Civ 270 at [19]).

 103    Metropole argues that the adjudicator failed to determine whether a written contract exists between Metropole and DPL.
 It is crucial that the adjudicator do so because the SIA terms contains a